ArtDread/Car-plates/README.md

 ## Running

 Now, when all is settled, you could test the pipeline all by yourself running the `pipeline.ipynb` following the example.

+**P.S.** The Install & Run was successfully tested using pyenv virtual environment builded upon python 3.10.5.

 ## TODO